mas985/AquaLogic_EW11_HA/aqualogic_ew11/ReadMe.txt

-P4 users, comment out lines 435 & 437
+P4 users, comment out lines that have "P4 MOD"

 Add this folder to custom_components/aqualogic_ew11